rust-lang/book/src/ch11-01-writing-tests.md

 Tree”][paths-for-referring-to-an-item-in-the-module-tree]<!-- ignore -->
 section.
 Because the `tests` module is an inner module, we need to bring the code under test in the outer module into the scope of the inner module.
-We use a glob here so anything we define in the outer module is available to this `tests` module.
+We use a glob here, so anything we define in the outer module is available to this `tests` module.

 We’ve named our test `larger_can_hold_smaller`, and we’ve created the two